WorldBank-Transport/ram-deployment/README.md

     stackName: ram-another-instance
   ```
 * run kes deploy
-  `$ ./node_modules/.bin/kes cf deploy --deployment ram-my-deployment --region us-east-1`.
+  `$ ./node_modules/.bin/kes cf deploy --deployment ram-my-deployment --region us-east-1`

-Once the deploy finishes (which may take a while), Kes will print useful information about the stack, including IP addresses of the interface and the database connection string.
+Once the deploy finishes (which may take a while), Kes prints information about the stack.
+This includes IP addresses and the database connection string.
 Use this connection string to set up the database structure:

 ```
 $ yarn setup --db postgres://your:own@connection:1234/string